panglesd/slipshow/docs/record-tutorial.rst

 First, clear all your test drawings with :kbd:`Shift` + :kbd:`X`.
 Then, open the "Recording manager" with :kbd:`Shift` + :kbd:`R`.
-Here, you'll see an empty recording named "Sum of consecutive number", and a menu to choose the active recording (out of only one recording in this case).
+Here, you'll see an empty recording named "Sum of consecutive numbers", and a menu to choose the active recording (out of only one recording in this case).

 Now, the fun part!
 Start recording with :kbd:`Shift` + :kbd:`R`, and draw the